Taylor Swift: 2018–2021: Lover, Folklore, and Evermore

 In February 2020, Swift signed a global publishing deal with Universal Music Publishing Group after her 16-year contract with Sony/ATV expired.
-Amidst the COVID-19 pandemic in 2020, Swift surprise-released two "sister albums" that she recorded and produced with Antonoff and Aaron Dessner: Folklore on July 24, and Evermore on December 11.
+During the COVID-19 pandemic, Swift collaborated with Antonoff and Aaron Dessner on two "sister albums" surprise-released in 2020: Folklore on July 24, and Evermore on December 11.
 Joe Alwyn co-wrote and co-produced several songs under the pseudonym William Bowery.
-Both albums incorporate muted, atmospheric indie folk and indie rock sounds with orchestrations; each was supported by three singles catering to US pop, country, and triple A radio formats.
-The singles were "Cardigan", "Betty", and "Exile" from Folklore, and "Willow", "No Body, No Crime", and "Coney Island" from Evermore.
+Both albums incorporate atmospheric indie folk and indie rock sounds with orchestrations; each had three singles sent to US pop, country, and adult alternative radio—"Cardigan", "Betty", and "Exile" from Folklore, and "Willow", "No Body, No Crime", and "Coney Island" from Evermore.
 Folklore and "Cardigan" made Swift the first artist to debut a number-one album and a number-one song in the same week in the US; she achieved the feat again with Evermore and "Willow".
+Swift promoted Folklore with the documentary concert film Folklore: The Long Pond Studio Sessions (2020); its accompanying live album became the first Record Store Day-exclusive album to reach the top 10 of the Billboard 200.

 Swift won Artist of the Year at the American Music Awards in 2020 and Album of the Year for Folklore at the 63rd Annual Grammy Awards in 2021, becoming the first woman to win the Grammy Award for Album of the Year three times.
-She played Bombalurina in the film adaptation of Andrew Lloyd Webber's musical Cats (2019), for which she co-wrote and recorded the original song "Beautiful Ghosts".
+She played Bombalurina in the musical fantasy film Cats (2019), for which she co-wrote and recorded the original song "Beautiful Ghosts".
 The documentary Miss Americana, which chronicled parts of Swift's life and career, premiered at the 2020 Sundance Film Festival and received positive reviews.